-Most SNAP rules apply to all households, but there are a few special rules for households with elderly or disabled members that are described here.
+Most SNAP eligibility rules apply to all households, but there are some special rules for households with elderly or disabled members that are described here.
 If your household does not have elderly or disabled members, you should read the general SNAP eligibility rules.

 Who is Elderly?

-A person is elderly if he or she is 60 years of age or older.
+In SNAP, you are elderly if you are 60 years of age or older.

 Who is Disabled?